Eminem: Before the Fame

 Em has a way of writing so that you visualize every line.
 But the way that he delivers the lines above is really what makes them special.

-Later on Em would tell me that the Slim Shady alter ego came out of the frustration of having a newborn to support and dealing with his now famous relationships with Kim and his mother.
+I guess the Slim Shady alter ego came out of the frustration of having a newborn to support and dealing with his now infamous relationships with Kim and his mother and a struggling rap career.

 Battle at the Hip Hop Shop